Indecomposable continua as Higson coronae: Indecomposable continua as Higson coronae

 Next we shall give a characterization of a space which is coarsely equivalent to $\Z$ using the indecomposability of the components of its Higson corona.

 \begin{theorem} Let $X$ be a non-compact proper metric space.
-Then $X$ is coarsely equivalent to $\Z$ if and only if \begin{enumerate} \item[(i)] $X$ is coarsely geodesic and has coarse bounded geometry; and \item[(ii)] the Higson corona $\nu X$ is a topological sum of two indecomposable continua, each of which is homeomorphic to $\nu \N$. \end{enumerate} \end{theorem}
+Then $X$ is coarsely equivalent to $\Z$ if and only if the following two conditions are satisfied: \begin{enumerate} \item[(i)] $X$ is coarsely geodesic and has coarse bounded geometry, and \item[(ii)] the Higson corona $\nu X$ is a topological sum of two indecomposable continua, each of which is homeomorphic to $\nu \N$. \end{enumerate} \end{theorem}